-Born from his uncommon versatility as an award wining composer and performer (guitar/voice), Keller's music explores the myriad of possibilities in the coexistence, inter-mingling and hybridity between contemporary concert music, jazz and rock.
-Keller has received commissions from John Zorn (Tzadik), Loadbang, SACRA/PFOFANA, the Empyrean Ensemble (UC Davis), Fondation Royaumont, Redfish-BlueFish, NOISE, Colin McAllister (gutiar), JitaZax,
+Born from his uncommon versatility as an award winning composer and performer (guitar/voice), Keller's music explores the myriad of possibilities in the coexistence, inter-mingling and hybridity between contemporary concert music, jazz and rock.
+Keller has received commissions from John Zorn (Tzadik).
+Loadband, SACRA/PROFANA, the Empyrean Ensemble (UC Davis) Fondation Royaumont RedFishBlueFish NOISE, Colin McAllister (guitar), JitaZax,

 City Water, Cantoria (Truman University), Cappella Gloriana, the Athens Master Chorale, Mark Menzies (violin) and Morris Palter (percussion).
-His music has been performed in the Americas, Europe, and Australia, and at notable festivals such as The World Saxophone Congress, June in Buffalo, SoundOn (La Jolla, CA), and the Festival of New American Music (CSUS).
+His music has been performed in the Americas, Europe, Australia, China, and at notable festivals such as the Oregon Fringe Festival (Ashland, OR), Visions of the Wild (Vallejo, CA), the World Saxophone Congress, June in Buffalo, SoundOn (La Jolla, CA), and the Festival of New American Music (CSUS).

 In addition to being a composer, Keller is an accomplished guitarist.
 He has won and placed in numerous state, regional and national competitions and performed in notable master classes, such as those with Christopher Parkening.
 With his own ensemble, he has performed at festivals, including the Festival of New American Music (2013, '12, '07), In The Flow (2006, '08, '11), and the 2007 SPRING festival of New Music at the University of California, San Diego.